SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise6.md

 The rollup query now computes **hll_add_agg(hll_hash_text(ip_address))** which populates the hll object with the distinct ip addresses.
 To handle late incoming data, there is also hll_union which appends the newly created hll object to the already existing hll object.

-3.Then open a **New Query** and paste the following to execute the updated function.
+3.At this point, we've created the updated rollup function but we haven't executed it yet.
+So, now open a **New Query** to paste the following to execute the updated rollup function by clicking **Run**.

 ```
 SELECT rollup_http_request();